raviq/Genon/README.md

   <a  name="desc"></a>
   ## Description

 Genon is a generator of nonlinear preferences for intelligent artificial agents.
-Nonlinear preferences are mathematically formulated using nonlinear [utility spaces](https://en.wikipedia.org/wiki/Utility#Utility_function) and can be defined using multidimensional constraints.
+Nonlinear preferences are mathematically formulated using nonlinear [utility spaces](https://en.wikipedia.org/wiki/Utility#Utility_function).
+In Genon, a nonlinear utility space is defined using multidimensional constraints.

 A utility space is characterised by